 So, in light of this, I produced an amended version, wpoison-gt, which does not suffer from issues 1 and 5.
 Full changes:

-<head> are included/excluded at random (apart from the robots meta tag, which is always included), and output in a random order.sleep() for a short time before any of the body is output, rather than right at the end, just in case over-zealous crawlers start fetching the links we send before we've finished output.
-There's also occasional random sleep()s while we do output.However, the orifinal author is no longer maintaining wpoison, and does not wish to incorporate my modifications, so I am distributing it here.
+s while we do output.However, the original author is no longer maintaining wpoison, and did not wish to incorporate my modifications, so I am distributing it here.
 This script is based on the original wpoison code, and is suitable for use as a drop-in replacement, so the original installation instructions should all still apply.
-Please note the original licence still stands (this release is not made under the GPL), including the requirement to link to the original wpoison site - see the comments in the code.
+Please note the original licence still stands (this release is not made under the GPL), including the requirement to link to the original wpoison site (it was here, for what it's worth, but is now dead).